 6. 529 savings plans are a good way to save for college and they offer great tax breaks.Qualified withdrawals are now free of federal tax and most plans let you save in excess of $200,000 per beneficiary.
 Plus, there are no income limitations or age restrictions, which means you can start a 529 no matter how much you make or how old your beneficiary is.

-7. Tax breaks are almost as good as grants.You may be able to take two federal tax credits — the American Opportunity Tax Credit and Lifetime Learning Credit — in the years you pay tuition.
+7. Tax breaks are almost as good as grants.You may be able to take two federal tax credits -- the American Opportunity Tax Credit and Lifetime Learning Credit -- in the years you pay tuition.
 But you cannot claim the tuition and fees tax deduction in the same taxable year that you claim the American Opportunity Tax Credit or the Lifetime Learning Credit.